andrea-bia/eincraft/README.md

-# EinCraft
+# eincraft

-EinCraft is an experimental Python library designed to simplify and automate einsum operations in a more intuitive and user-friendly way.
+eincraft is an experimental Python library designed to simplify and automate einsum operations in a more intuitive and user-friendly way.
 In its current alpha state, the library allows you to write einsum operations in a more straightforward and readable format, such as `C.ik = A.ij * B.jk`, rather than using the traditional einsum notation.

 ## Installation

-To install EinCraft, you can use pip:
+To install eincraft, you can use pip:

 ```bash
 pip install .